- - - - - - - - - - - - - - -

 Series and The Contemporary Pacific: A Journal of Island Affairs, Dr

-Rensel enjoys working with students to improve their writing skills.
+Rensel enjoys helping students improve their writing skills.

 ||Pacific Islands Diaspora, Identity, and Incorporation, edited by Jan Rensel and Alan Howard.
 Special issue, Pacific Studies 35 (1/2) [April/August].